githwxi/ATS-Postiats-docugen/README.md

 # ATS-Postiats-docugen

-For documenting ATS, its libraries and beyond
+For documenting the ATS programming language, its libraries and beyond